 For two days people with special needs, makers and other experts came to the Hochschule Rhein-Waal in Kamp-Lintfort (Germany) to actively be part in the innovationsforum Help Camps.
 A full program of talks, workshops, a hackathon and more talks kept us busy and infused our brains, hands and all senses with new knowledge and ideas.

-My favorite example from the Hackathon was the beginning of making a „hand to go“ for Chantal.
+My favorite example from the Hackathon was the beginning of making a “Hand to go” for Chantal.
 Chantal has no hands and lower arms and wished to be able to dress and undress herself.
 She said that it would be her dream if she could have a hand that fits into her handbag so she can take it along.
-A team with Lars Thalmann from e-NABLE, William Mc Gill and Adriana Cabrera from the Fab Lab Kamp Lintfort continues on the development of the hand.
+A team composed by Lars Thalmann from e-NABLE, William Mc Gill and Adriana Cabrera from the Fab Lab Kamp Lintfort are working on the development of the hand.

 Browse through the most frequent issues and questions.